logo

 Ulnar Collateral Ligament services offered in Columbus, GA

 Anyone can experience an ulnar collateral ligament (UCL) injury.
 But they’re especially common in throwing athletes like quarterbacks, pitchers, and bowlers.
-At St. Francis Orthopaedic Institute in Columbus, Georgia, orthopedic surgeon and sports medicine specialist Jake Dunn, DO, provides complete care for UCL injuries.
+At Columbus Orthopaedic Associates in Columbus, Georgia, Jake Dunn, DO provides complete care for UCL injuries.
 He uses a conservative, minimally invasive approach to repair UCL damage and promote healing.
-Call the St. Francis Orthopaedic Institute office today to make an appointment, or book your visit online.
+Call the Columbus Orthopaedic Associates office today to make an appointment, or book your visit online.

 Ulnar Collateral Ligament Q & A